phillycc/Iron-Yard-Assignments/Reading-JavaScript.md

           headers[ ix ].progress = 0.0;
         }
 ```
+* for-in loop with variable `ix` iterates over object `headers` and assigns values to 2 properties: from and progress.
+* from is assigned the empty string and progress is assigned a floating point number of 0.0

 ```javascript
 // We need to recalculate all sections and headers on resize.
       $(window).resize(function(){